EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 The third time find_hint node is executed, a complete hypothesis is found and it is the exact one.

 ## Installation and Running Procedure

 ### Installation
+ROS environment is considered trivial requirement.
 In order to install this package you should have [Armor][https://github.com/EmaroLab/armor], but the package 'armor_py_api' must be replace with the one which can be found in the branch 'armor_api' of this repository.
+In order to install the Armor package in the workspace, create a folder 'armor_api' in the workspace, copy the content of the branch 'armor_api' and paste it in the fore-mentioned folder.
 In order to not have problems with docker, replace: armor_api.armor_exceptions with armor_api anywhere in armor_api folder in armor_py_api.
 Two packages must be installed and built in order to run the code: [assignment2](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab/tree/assignment2) and [m2wr_moveit](https://github.com/EnzoUbaldoPetrocco/ExperimentalRoboticsLab/tree/m2wr_moveit).